seznam/szn-select-react/README.md

 [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) or seeing the native `<select>` element with the fallback styles applied for a brief moment.

-This can be improved by using synchronous loading the `<szn-select>` element by injecting the loader into the page ourselves (notice there is no `async` nor `defer` attribute):
+This can be improved by using synchronous loading of the `<szn-select>` element by injecting the loader into the page ourselves (notice there is no `async` nor `defer` attribute):

 ```html
 <script src="https://unpkg.com/@jurca/szn-select@<VERSION>/loader.min.js"></script>